iliasanouar0/Code-source/README.md

 #### Required files

-- The Cookies file :
+- The Cookies folder :

 In the root folder of the server create AppUsers/cookies :<br>
 1: